yudharisandy/LudoGame/README.md

     - When a totem reach a final cell -> be able to run other totem when got non-6 dice.
     - When there is only 1 totem OnPlay -> directly move the totem (user doesn't need to choose the totem)
 - Provide a playground interface to be tried out!
+    - GUI: A kicked Totem automatically go back to Home collision happens.
+    - GUI: Re-Render The Objects button -> To show all totems in correct position.

 ## Next Plans
-- Library: when totem kicked out, next turn to run the totem is affacted player (when accidentally click the kicked out totem -> the player just remain the same -> continue to next player)
+- Library: when totem kicked out (when player accidentally click the kicked out totem -> the player just remain the same -> continue to next player)
-- GUI: GUI for handling the collision rule update.
-    - GUI Bug: A kicked Totem doesn't automatically go back to Home when it is chosen to move in the next turn.
-    - Optional solution: Create a refresh button!

 ## Board Coordinate Scheme
 This library is built based on the following board coordinate scheme.